Dallas Estate Planning Attorneys

 - Living wills

 If you executed a Last Will & Testament before your divorce, it is essential that you obtain an updated Last Will & Testament to reflect the significant change in your marital status.
-The lawyers at The Branch Law Firm in Rockwall are experienced in drafting the detailed documents that you need to ensure that your property goes to your lawful heirs.
+The lawyers at The Branch Law Firm in Dallas are experienced in drafting the detailed documents that you need to ensure that your property goes to your lawful heirs.

 Call (469) 299-5944 to schedule an initial consultation with our lawyers.

 What Happens if you Die Without a Will in Texas?

 In Texas, death without a will is called intestate.
 If you do not have a last will and testament, the state law decides who inherits your estate and how your possessions are distributed.

 The Advantages of Having a Will

 Rather than leaving your property to chance, an up-to-date last will and testament: